CHERIoT Programmers' Guide

 Sleeping in a system with an RTOS scheduler conflates two concepts:

-The thread_sleep call supports both of these but understanding how they differ requires understanding a little of the scheduler’s behaviour.
+The thread_sleep call supports both of these but understanding how they differ requires understanding a little of the scheduler's behaviour.
+Recall that CHERIoT RTOS has a tickless scheduler.

-The CHERIoT RTOS scheduler is tickless.
 This means that, although it uses ticks as an abstraction for defining scheduling quanta, it does not schedule a regular timer interrupt.
 When two threads at the same priority level are runnable, the scheduler will request a timer interrupt to preempt the current one and switch to the other.
-If the running thread has no peers, the scheduler will allow it to run until either it yields or another higher or equal-priority thread’s timeout expires.
+If the running thread has no peers, the scheduler will allow it to run until either it yields or another higher or equal-priority thread's timeout expires.
 The tick abstraction remains as a convenient way of expressing time to the scheduler, but internally the scheduler tracks only elapsed cycles.

 By default, if 0 is passed as the flags argument to thread_sleep, the sleep operation is treated as a yield.
 This is a way for the running thread to communicate to the scheduler that it is happy for other (lower or equal-priority) threads to run for up to the specified number of ticks.
 The scheduler may wake the yielding thread if no other thread is going to be runnable within that number of ticks.
 This allows a high-priority threads to allow other threads to run, but continue using the CPU is no other thread is runnable.